 Even if your client is not written in Python, you can still use the Vertex AI SDK for Python to launch the container and server so that you can test requests from your client.

-Get predictions from custom trained models
+Get inferences from custom trained models

 model.
 After it's imported, it becomes a